muodov/blog/_posts/2015-10-21-3rd-party-cookies-in-practice.md

 if you set it to something.
 * No cookies in CORS requests too, even if you use `.withCredentials` parameter.
 Cookie header from server is just ignored.
+* 3rd-level subdomains and sibling 3rd-level subdomains are not considered 3rd-party: foo.example.com can load an iframe pointing to bar.example.com and it will be allowed to set cookies.

 `localStorage`/`sessionStorage` is a bit more tricky: